What happens in Vegas?

 I was only 17 when I got a chance to find out what happens there.
 One thing I learned for sure was that 17 is not the appropriate age to go there.
-Another point would be not traveling there with a family, because this city is for an individual journey that must be taken.
-I guess it really does test one’s ability to resist the inner gambler.
+Another point would be not to travel to Las Vegas with family because this city is for an individual journey that must be taken.
+I guess it really does test one's ability to resist the inner gambler.
 On the other hand, 17 was the safety net that dragged me out of the flashing lights, sound of roulette, live images of strippers, and tables with decks of cards.
-I remember standing next to one of the blackjack tables inside the Luxor hotel.
+I remember standing next to one of the blackjack tables inside the Luxor Hotel.
 The very first minute of my presence next to this table was noticed by a massive guy with black eyeglasses.
 This giant approached me and asked about my age.
-Well, guess what happens when you are under 21.
+Well, guess what happens in Vegas when you are under 21.
 They escort you out of the playing zone.
-Not only that, but they also recommend a children’s gambling playground, which we affectionately call the amusement park.
+Not only that, but they also recommend a children's gambling playground, which we affectionately call the amusement park.
 So, I entered this park with only 20 dollars in my pocket.
-Scanning for the appropriate options to waste my money like children do, I noticed the basketball game.
+Scanning for the appropriate options to waste my money as children do, I noticed the basketball game.

 The rule was simple.
 You have a limited amount of time and attempts.
 If you reach certain points, you get tickets.
 If you get tickets, you get a chance to buy something from the amusement park.
 There was one thing I put my eyes onto.
 It was a Las Vegas Memorial Coffee Mug.